Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/setup.md

     </launch>
     ```
 > Read more about rosparam YAML options [here](http://wiki.ros.org/rosparam).

+> Read more about the ROS Parameter Server [here](http://wiki.ros.org/Parameter%20Server).

 ## Unity Scene
 - Create a new directory under the `Assets` directory, and name it `Plugins`.